ahmed-habib/PhoneBookJumia/README.md

-* Running the Bake-end application on STS Using the embedded tomcat
+* Running the backend application on STS Using the embedded tomcat

 	1- import the app into the STS